SchulzLab/EpiExpress/README.md

 ### 2. Prepare Input Data

-You need to prepare two main input files:
+You need to prepare one input file for each gene:
 1. **Input data (unseen data)**: A file for each gene containing H3k27ac signal for desired samples, stored in a directory.